 Privacy is something that we all value highly in everyday life.
-You draw the curtains before you retire to bed at night for privacy, you see the doctor in a small room behind a closed door in private, and you damn sure don’t let anybody see you in the shower for the same reasons.
+You draw the curtains before you retire to bed at night, you see the doctor in a small room behind a closed door, and you step outside when having a conversation over the phone.

-Maintaining your privacy doesn’t matter any less on the internet.
+Maintaining your privacy matters no less on the internet.
 If anything, you should be more vigilant online.
-While you can easily see someone peeking through your window, it’s almost impossible to detect who’s prying on your sensitive information on the internet.
+While you can easily see someone peeking through your window, it’s almost impossible to detect who’s prying on your sensitive information on the web.

 Can Macs get viruses?

 In fact, Mac malware (the term used to cover all kinds of malicious software) is on the rise.
 A report by Malwarebytesshowed that malware grew by 270% in 2017.